ahoura-m/cribl_script/README.md

-# CRIBL WRITTEN ASSIGNMENT SCRIPT
+# Cribl Written Assignment Script
 This script will grab weather forecast for the town of Cool, Texas and saves it into S3

 ## Getting Started